Interlibrary Loan and document delivery services are available to:

 Document Delivery Services (Items owned by the UNT Libraries)

 - A chapter from a book

 Materials Generally Available for Interlibrary Loan (Items not owned by the UNT Libraries)

 - Generally anything not owned by the UNT Libraries can be ordered.
-A request can be made if the Libraries' copy is lost, missing or at the Bindery.
+A request can be made if the Libraries' copy is lost, missing, checked out, or at the Bindery.